SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/ec2-host-metrics.md

 ### AWS Metadata

 Collectors running on AWS EC2 instances can optionally collect AWS Metadata such as EC2 tags to make it easier to search for Host Metrics.
 Only one AWS Metadata Source for Metrics is required to collect EC2 tags from multiple hosts.
-For more information, see [AWS Metadata Source for Metrics](https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/Amazon-Web-Services/AWS-Metadata-(Tag)-Source).
+For more information, see [AWS Metadata Source for Metrics](/docs/send-data/hosted-collectors/amazon-aws/aws-metadata-tag-source).

 # Install the Host Metrics (EC2) App

-Now that you have set up the collection for Host Metrics (EC2) metrics, install the Sumo Logic App to use the pre-configured searches and [dashboards](https://help.sumologic.com/07Sumo-Logic-Apps/01Amazon_and_AWS/AWS_Classic_Load_Balancer/Install-the-AWS-Classic-Load-Balancer-App-and-view-the-Dashboards#Dashboards) that provide visibility into your environment for real-time analysis of overall usage.
+Now that you have set up the collection for Host Metrics (EC2) metrics, install the Sumo Logic App to use the pre-configured searches and [dashboards](#Dashboards) that provide visibility into your environment for real-time analysis of overall usage.

 Locate and install the app you need from the **App Catalog**.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.